-And yes – we might have potato salad.
-But if we do, it won’t be store-bought.
-And it will probably be this sweet potato salad.
-This is not your grandma's potato salad.
-No undercooked potatoes and bland mayo here.
+This is not your grandma's potato salad recipe.
+You know the kind- undercooked potatoes and bland mayo.
 This sweet potato salad brings in a little of the unexpected, adds in a creamy, tangy mustard dressing, the delicious salty crunch of bacon, and is topped with a sprinkling of bright green chives for some color.

 - 7 ounces bacon